 media campaign, because that campaign was critical to Hood convincing Gov. Quinn to grant clemency,” the defendants’ attorneys wrote.

 On Oct.
-18, judge Amit Mehta of the District of Columbia District Court ordered the two deposition subpoenas quashed.
-Judge Mehta found that, while the subpoenas had been properly served, the defendants had not shown that they had “exhausted every reasonable alternative source of information,” which they must do before forcing a journalist to testify.
-If the defendants wanted to learn about Schmidle’s communications with his sources, judge Mehta said, then they should subpoena those sources, rather than Schmidle.
+18, Judge Amit Mehta of the District of Columbia District Court ordered the two deposition subpoenas quashed.
+Mehta found that, while the subpoenas had been properly served, the defendants had not shown that they had “exhausted every reasonable alternative source of information,” which they must do before forcing a journalist to testify.
+If the defendants wanted to learn about Schmidle’s communications with his sources, Mehta said, then they should subpoena those sources, rather than Schmidle.